|The Frankfurt-Tipp rating:|

 |Genre:||Thriller, Drama, Romance|

-Korea in the 1930s: The beautiful Lady Hideko (Kim Min-Hee) lives with her bossy uncle (Cho Jin-Woong) on the large family estate, which she was not allowed to leave since her childhood.
+Korea in the 1930s: Beautiful Lady Hideko (Kim Min-Hee) lives with her bossy uncle (Cho Jin-Woong) on the large family estate that she has not been allowed to leave since childhood.
 The house, which combines English and Japanese architecture in a fascinating way, has a large library, which is Lady Hideko's uncle's greatest passion.
-Here he keeps some very special books in which stories full of unbridled eroticism are told.
-Once a month, a wealthy clientele is invited, who then has to read Lady Hideko from those books.
-Although the young woman is rich, she is also extremely unhappy in her situation - a found food for the fraudulent Count Fujiwara (Ha Jung-Woo).
-With the help of the pickpocket Sookee (Kim Tae-Ri), who is employed as a maid for Lady Hideko, Fujiwara wants to marry the unstable woman in order to have her committed to an institution after the marriage and to snatch her entire fortune under the nail.
-An ingenious plan, but completely turned upside down, when Lady Hideko and Sookee develop feelings for each other…
+Here he keeps some very special books, in which stories full of unbridled eroticism are told.
+Once a month, wealthy clientele are invited, to whom Lady Hideko then has to read from those books.
+The young woman may be rich, but she is also extremely unhappy in her situation - for the deceitful Count Fujiwara (Ha Jung-Woo) a found food.
+With the help of pickpocket Sookee (Kim Tae-Ri), who is hired as a maid for Lady Hideko, Fujiwara wants to marry the unstable woman in order to have her committed to an asylum after the marriage and to get his hands on her entire fortune.
+It's an elaborate plan, but one that is turned completely on its head when Lady Hideko and Sookee develop feelings for each other.

 And so it is.
-The fascinating equipment and the engaging camera work ensure a visual language that immediately captivates the viewer.
-The different plot twists are really artfully woven into the story told from changing perspectives, so that it always remains exciting and surprising, even if some sequences are shown several times (whereby the change of perspective always reveals new details, through which the events are steered in a different direction).
-No matter if humor, sex or violence is used - and Park Chan-Wook is known for not being very squeamish with the latter two - so it always seems appropriate and never purely provocative, as is often the case with other filmmakers.
+The mesmerizing sets and engaging camerawork make for a visual language that immediately hooks you into the action.
+The various plot twists are really artfully woven into the story told from alternating perspectives, so that it always remains exciting and surprising, even if you are shown some sequences multiple times (with the change in perspective always revealing new details that take the action in a different direction).
+Whether humor, sex or violence are used - and Park Chan-Wook is known for not being exactly squeamish with the latter two in particular - it always comes across as appropriate and never purely provocative, as is often the case with other filmmakers.

-"Die Taschendiebin" is an artful entertainment cinema with high show values, great actors and a really great direction, which makes the film so successful on several levels.
-Even though it's not Park Chan-Wook's best film, this fascinating adaptation of a novel underscores his outstanding position as a filmmaker.
-That's what it's all about: Absolutely worth seeing!
+The Pickpocket is artful entertainment cinema with high show values, great actors and a really great direction that makes the film so successful on several levels.
+While it's not Park Chan-Wook's best film, this intriguing adaptation of the novel underpins his excellence as a filmmaker.
+For that, it definitely gets a: Absolutely worth seeing!